As defined by the Casualty Actuarial Society.

 An annual actuarial subsidy of up to $2,000 helps offset the cost of actuarial studies for members in the following programs: Excess Workers’ Compensation, General Liability 1 & 2, and Medical Malpractice Program 1.
 Reduced rates for the actuarial services are provided through the contract with Bickmore Actuarial.

 An endorsement to the MOC that extends coverage to a third party whereby the member has agreed to indemnify the third party in a contract.

 A public entity that is indirectly participating in a PRISM major program as an additional named covered party named on another PRISM member's Memorandum of Coverage.

 Reinsurance provided by a reinsurer licensed or authorized in the jurisdiction in question.
 A company is admitted when it has been licensed and accepted by appropriate insurance governmental authorities of a state or country.

-A public entity who is participating in a PRISM Minor Program.
+A public entity who is participating in a PRISM Miscellaneous or Ancillary Program.
 Affiliate members do not need to sign the PRISM JPA Agreement, but do sign a premium purchasing agreement.

 The term used to describe the cumulative amount of all losses for a period of time.